Sheil-ptl/4020A1/README.md

 z = (x - mean) / std

-By organizing our values so that they have a mean of 0 and a standard deviation of 1, we've standardized our values, making them equally valued for the next steps.
+By organizing our values so that they have a mean of 0 and a standard deviation of 1, we've standardized our values, making them equally impactful for the next steps.

 2. Two distance summary tables (Euclidean and Manhattan): min, max, mean, median distances